kyma-incubator/varkes/openapi-mock/README.md

 OpenAPI Mock uses [Swagger-Express-Middleware](https://github.com/BigstickCarpet/swagger-express-middleware) to parse, validate, and dereference Swagger files.
 You can also create your custom implementation for a response and for errors.

 - **Records Every Request made to the node** <br>
-Creates a request.log file that contains the urls being called, the header of the request and the body of the request if exists
+Creates a requests.log file that contains the urls being called, the header of the request and the body of the request if exists using the [morgan](https://www.npmjs.com/package/morgan) logging framework.

 - **Returns the OpenAPI specification as metadata** <br>
 By calling '/metadata' user can see the OpenAPI specification being use in text/x-yaml format